phundament/docs/6-tutorials/extension-testing.md

     - ./:/app
 ```

-We will use the Phundament image as a CLI container with composer pre-installed.
+We will use the phd image as a CLI container with composer pre-installed.

 By mounting the working directory into `/app`, which is the `WORKING_DIR` inside the container, we can use
 commands like `composer` or `bin/phpunit` directly.